nexus-kgp/adsemseg/README.md

 #### Semantic Segmentation using Adversarial Networks

-[] Work in Progress
+**WORK IN PROGRESS** :construction_worker_man:
+- [x] Forward propagation
+- [] Define the hybrid loss Function
+- [] Backward propagation

 PyTorch based implementation of https://arxiv.org/pdf/1406.2661.pdf

 ## About the paper in brief